 Physical abuse or punishment, or threats of physical abuse, sexual abuse or exploitation, harassment and verbal abuse, as well as other forms of intimidation must be prohibited.
-Such prohibition applies inside and outside the working hours and the working place.
 Should the contractor become aware of any breach of the above mentioned ethical standards, it must report in writing to the contracting authority.